So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

 Dive Computer Watch

-These are watch-sized dive computer that serves a dual purpose as a watch and dives computer.
+These are a watch-sized dive computer that serves a dual purpose as a watch and dives computer.
 Many are stylish enough to be worn as an everyday watch at work or special event but still have all the capabilities and features of a top of the line dive computer.

 Console Dive Computer